A new Indiana child support law lowering the age of emancipation will affect current and future child support orders implemented by Indiana courts.

 Specifically, the law changes two major aspects of support for children: 1) payment of child support to the custodial parent, and 2) contribution to post-secondary education expenses for children.

 Under the new law, a parent paying child support may modify their order to terminate support for a child once the child reaches age 19.
-This change puts Indiana in line with surrounding states that have used age 18 or 19 as the age of majority for some time now.
+This change puts Indiana child support guidelines in line with surrounding states that have used age 18 or 19 as the age of majority for some time now.

 For the average child support payor, this means that you will not be obligated to pay support to the opposing party for your minor child after age 19, even if that child is in college and still dependent on his or her parents for financial support.